Gigaclear Broadband Buyers Guide - Is Gigaclear right for you?

 - More expensive - Gigaclear brings ultrafast broadband to rural areas, but you do pay a premium for this.

 - Difficult installation - Fibre-to-the-home is a lot more difficult to install than the more common fibre-to-the-cabinet, and may even require concrete or paving to be dug up in your front garden.
 In most cases this is free, but 5% of customers will need full installation.
 You can do it yourself if you have the skills, while the price for using an approved installer starts at £120 (subject to a no obligation survey).

 - Very limited availability - Although Gigaclear is continuing to expand into more communities, availability is currently still very limited.

 - Few extras - The service comes with minimal extras.

 - Telephone service requires broadband - You can add a VOIP phone service to your Gigaclear plan, if you need it.
 However, this only works where broadband is available.
-This means you can't make calls - even emergency calls - when there's a power cut.
+You cannot make calls - even emergency calls - when there's a power cut.